JONSASSE/432-2018/slides/class26/README.md

 ## Key Materials

-- The [slides](https://github.com/THOMASELOVE/432-2018/tree/master/slides/class26) are now available.
-I know, there are too many.
+- The posted [slides](https://github.com/THOMASELOVE/432-2018/tree/master/slides/class26) now only cover what I actually discussed.
+The slides for Class 27 pick up the rest.
 - The [audio files](https://github.com/THOMASELOVE/432-2018/tree/master/slides/class26) will be posted as soon as possible.

-Today's class will include:
+Today's class included:

 1. data visualization ideas from [your work on HW 6](https://github.com/THOMASELOVE/432-2018/blob/master/assignments/hw6/NICEVIZ.md) and from [flowingdata.com](http://flowingdata.com/)
 2. some clarifying comments on spending degrees of freedom, the Spearman rho-squared plot, and how regression models should be built
 3. some specific issues related to logistic regression model selection and classification assessment
-4. some discussion of broader issues in scientific replicability and statistical significance
-5. some discussion of retrospective power, Type S and Type M errors

-which will almost inevitably continue on into Class 27.
 There is no Minute Paper today.

 ## Announcements at the start of class